Majesty of the 3 National Parks in the State of Washington

-Even today minor earthquakes are recorded and the rivers of water under the glaciers and forming the icy and rock strewn glaciers are a constant reminder that this restless mountain is one of which to be respectful.
+Even today minor earthquakes are recorded.
+The rivers of water under the icy and rock strewn glaciers are a constant reminder that this restless mountain is one of which to be respectful.
 Steam vents spew forth sulfuric gases.
 Most of the glaciers continually advance and/or recede depending upon weather conditions creating deep crevasses and other hazards.
 One thing is certain.
 Mount Rainier is not a static place but ever changing.

-For those intrepid people who dare hiking among the glaciers, there are some spectacular ice caves that have been formed from warm air currents and apparently Paradise Ice Caves is one such site that has regaled people with its beauty and color near the edge of the receding Paradise Glacier...just one of numerous glaciers flowing down the sides of Mount Rainier.
+For those intrepid people who dare hiking among the glaciers there are some spectacular ice caves that have been formed from warm air currents.
+Paradise Ice Caves is one such site that has regaled people with its beauty and color near the edge of the receding Paradise Glacier and is just one of numerous glaciers flowing down the sides of Mount Rainier.

-Spring, Summer and Fall brings about a burst of life from seasonal flowers, trees and shrubs and many animals that hibernate during the winter are out and about feasting and storing up food for the long slumber ahead as Winter once again arrives.
+Spring, summer and fall brings about a burst of life from seasonal flowers, trees and shrubs.
+Many animals that hibernate during the winter are out and about feasting and storing up food for the long slumber ahead as winter once again arrives.

 Of course one does not have to be a mountain climber to enjoy this National Park in the State of Washington.
 There are many other activities.